Alex014/emercoin_payment/README.md

   * emercoin.conf.php - config file

 ##Additions
-  Admin part in "admin" path contains an admin panel, where you can view transactions and take some coins out.
+  * Admin part in "admin" path contains an admin panel, where you can view transactions and take some coins out.
+  * Run payout.php with **cron** for automatic pay-out

 ##Uses
   * jQuery http://jquery.com/